ssinakhot/stonehearth-mpe/README.md

 ## User-Friendly Features

+- [X] Pass arguments to the executable rather than through json config
 - [ ] Allow clients to trigger the save functionality
 - [ ] When client connects, update their multiplayer settings to show multiplayer is enabled on client and the number of max_players
 - [ ] Allow client to specify IP address to connect to.